Peppermint Bark Snowflakes

 - Add the crushed candy cane pieces before the top solidifies.

-- Wrap in a cellophane bag with a pretty ribbon for a hostess gift.
+- Wrap a few in a cellophane bag with a pretty ribbon for a hostess gift.

 - Thin Mint Cheesecake Brownie Cake from Inside BruCrew Life